- A Theology of Strategy Development

 When you know your value proposition, you will:

-- know where to focus your planning
+- know what to keep in mind when planning

 - be more committed to aspects of your work that you may formerly have under-appreciated